jocelynthode/EpTOTester/cluster_instructions.md

     ExecStart=/usr/bin/docker daemon -H fd:// -H tcp://0.0.0.0:2375 -H unix:///var/run/docker.sock
     TasksMax=infinity
     ```

-:warning: When running on an environment where IPs in the 172.16.0.0/12 subnet might be in use, it is wise to tell Docker to use another RFC 1918 subnet.
+    **Warning !** When running on an environment where IPs in the 172.16.0.0/12 subnet might be in use, it is wise to tell Docker to use another RFC 1918 subnet.
 Example to add to ExecStart (note that it is a machine IP, not the network IP):

     ```
     --bip=10.93.0.1/24